Source Code Leaks: Protect Your Digital Assets

 Safeguard Against Common Source Code Threats

 Source code can be exposed in a variety of ways.
 Some are accidental, others the result of targeted theft.
 Regardless of intent, the consequences can be significant.
-What happens when source code falls into the wrong hands:
+What happens when a source code leak falls into the wrong hands:

 - Accidental sharing